ssfsx17/sky-islands/core.md

 - Target: Single
 - Creates a projectile of elemental energy, then launches it at the target.
 Uses your magical stats and is opposed by magical stats.
 If your Magical Accuracy is more than 1.5x the target's Magical Evasion, then you cause an additional effect based on the element used.
   - Air: Adds the Shocked status to the target.
+    - **Shocked** - Magical Power and Magical Armor are halved.
+Removed whenever you take Earth elemental damage.
+Can be removed by spending all action points to breathe and calm down from the shock.
   - Crystal: Adds the Bleeding status to the target.
+    - **Bleeding** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+Removed whenever you gain Health.
   - Dark: Adds the Mindmaze status to the target.
+    - **Mindmaze** - Magical Accuracy and Magical Evasion are halved.
+Can be removed by spending all action points to clear your mind.
   - Earth: Adds the Buried status to the target.
+    - **Buried** - Physical Evasion and Physical Power are halved.
+Horizontal movement is halved.
+Removed whenever you take Air elemental damage.
+Can be removed by spending all action points to dig yourself out.
   - Fire: Adds the Burning status to the target.
+    - **Burning** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+Removed whenever you take Water elemental damage.
+Can be removed by spending all action points to stop, drop, and roll.
   - Light: Adds the Blinded status to the target.
+    - **Blinded** - Physical Accuracy and Physical Evasion are halved.
+Cannot do anything requiring line-of-sight.
+Removed whenever you take Dark elemental damage.
+Can be removed by spending all action points to wipe your eyes.
   - Moon: The final damage is halved, and dealt to Energy rather than Health.
 You gain half that much damage (i.e. 1/4th of the initial) as Energy.
   - Water: Adds the Chilled status to the target.
+    - **Chilled** - Physical Armor and Magical Armor are halved.
+Cannot jump.
+Removed whenever you take Fire elemental damage.
+Can be removed by spending all action points to jump up and down and warm yourself up.
   - Wood: The final damage is halved.
 You gain that much damage as Health.

 **Elemental Charge**: